Okira-E/Express-TS-Prisma-Swagger-Template/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the Unlicense.
+For more details, see the [UNLICENSE](UNLICENSE) file.

 ---
 Happy Coding!